Hartshead Moor services

 Trivia and History

-In 1977, Egon Ronay rated the services as "poor", noting it was fairly clean but for the stained carpet.
+Egon Ronay rated the service area as "poor" in 1976, noting it was fairly clean but for the stained carpet.
 A 1978 government review described the services as "scruffy".
 But by their 1986 survey, Which? praised the services as an example of attractive design work, and again in 1991 they recommended the services.

-The original plan for a Travelodge here was refused as the design was unsympathetic to the local environment.
-It was later built some time later.
+A mobile tourist information centre and a greenhouse were among the facilities available in the 1990s.
+The original plan for the Travelodge here was refused for its design which was said to be unsympathetic to the local environment.
+It was later built some time later and is now the Days Inn.

 See also: M62 Service Area Planning